atrp87/Angela_Covid19/README.md

 ## COVID-19 "Angela"
 [[Live Version]](https://boring-wozniak-c62dd8.netlify.app/#/)

-Worked in a team of three where we used Agile methodologies (SCRUM), paired and mob programming.

-We had one week to create a Web application that involves collecting shopping, medication or other essential supplies for someone who is self-isolating/vulnerable, and delivering these supplies to their home.
+A Full-stack app that involves collecting shopping, medication or other essential supplies for someone who is self-isolating/vulnerable, and delivering the supplies to their home.

-During this project we got to consolidate and expand on everything I had learnt in the previous 6 weeks @ CodeClan.
+During this project I got to consolidate and expand on everything I had learnt in the previous 6 weeks @ CodeClan.

-* Javascript
-* Mocha
-* Vue.js
-* MongoDB
+* Javascript, Vue.js, MongoDB, HTML & CSS
 * Leaflet
 * DOM manipulation
-* HTML & CSS
-* Git & GitHub
 * Agile methodologies

 ### Project Overview: